mgutz/vpsbench/README.md

 Benchmark VPS performance.

 A script to run simple and comprehensive benchmarks on CPU and IO performance.
+The default benchmark performs:

+I/O

 Tested on:

 * Debian 6.0.6
 * Ubuntu 12.04 LTS